NiloCK/tuido/readme.md

 - [x] searches the working directory recursively for [x]it! compatible items in `.xit`, `.md`, and `.txt` files
 - [x] compactly displays pending todos and offers navigation between `todo` and `done`
-- [x] allows for updating todo status, and persists the updates to the original files
+- [x] allows for updating todo status and body text, and persists the updates to the original files
 - [x] allows for filtering via `tags`

 ![tuidi preview](./preview.gif)